curusarn/bash2zsh-complete/README.md

 # bash2zsh-complete
 ~~Converts~~ Attempts to convert bash completion to zsh completion.

-I have found out that it's nearly impossible to support all bash completion halper functions and therefore I'm **DEPRECATING** this project.
+I have found out that it's nearly impossible to support all bash completion helper functions and therefore I'm **DEPRECATING** this project.

 I recommend checking out my other bash completion compatibility project which I'm actively using: https://github.com/curusarn/bash-complete-api